do917/macro-tracker/README.md

 # Macro Tracker

 This is app is a macro diary.
+This was built with React and Redux.
 Try the live demo [here!](https://macro-tracker-do917.herokuapp.com/)

 ## To Install
 ```